-With such a radical departure from the Windows format we've all used for the last 17-odd years since Windows 95 was launched, we thought it was time to take stock and see how Windows 8, reviewed, compares with Apple's Macintosh operating system - OS X Mountain Lion, also reviewed - and find out whether it's time to switch.
+With such a radical departure from the Windows format we've all used for the last 17-odd years since Windows 95 was launched, we thought it was time to take stock and see how Windows 8, compares with Apple's Macintosh operating system - OS X Mountain Lion - and find out whether it's time to switch.

 In releasing Windows 8, Microsoft has taken a huge step towards a unified operating system experience across PCs, laptops, tablets, and smartphones.
 Where once small icons and start menus populated the Windows desktop, the simplified Modern user interface, replete with live tiles and controlled with touch gestures, is proving an unfamiliar and often confusing new landscape.